 This is the area where most changes are made in this headset if compared with the previous one.
 The one signature here is more balanced and clear.
 There is an emphasis on the low-end frequency but overall the sound is very clean.
 The bass comes off with a good punch but it does not overpower the other frequencies.
 The high end has some muddiness.
 But we are talking about a budget headset here.
 Some headsets costing more than this have this problem so its fine here and can be forgiven.

 In games, this headset sounds good.
 The thick leather earpads create a good seal around the head which isolates the surrounding sound and directs the focus completely on the game in hand.
 This along with the emphasis in the low end creates a good immersive experience.
 This headset is not for competitive gaming in which every little sound matters and probably you will be better off with other headsets featured on the list but for casual gaming this headset is amazing.

 The microphone quality is also more than expected.
 The mic has a clear voice pickup with minimal distortion.
 The background noise cancellation is also decent and can reduce some noise but don’t expect any miracles.

 Xiberia V22 is a good upgrade from the previous model.
-It retains the most of the positive aspect of the previous headset and adds a couple of extra features.
+It retains most of the positive aspects of the previous headset and adds a couple of extra features.
 If you are looking for a comfortable headset with a little bit of flare and good sound quality then this is a good choice and should in your consideration.

-In this list, we have featured the best headsets under 50 dollars which are available.
+In this list, we have featured the best headsets under 50 dollars that are available.
 From the endless amount of headsets, we are narrowed down our list to provide you with the best options available.
 We believe everyone expects something different from their headset and when they look for a new pair they have different sets of features in mind.

 This is why we recommend you to first narrow down the list of features you need from your gaming headset and then look for something which ticks the most boxes.
 No two headsets are the same and they have different characteristics and offer different features so it is important to know which features you will enjoy the most.